maasuofficial/maasu-website/README.md

 ## Overview <a name="overview"></a>

-This document summarizes a design process of the MAASU website, what softwares and tools were used, and any executive descisions made in regards to project structure.
+This document summarizes a design process of the MAASU website, what softwares and tools were used, and any executive decisions made in regards to project structure.
 The [Table of Contents](#table-of-contents) provides a summary of all relevant categories.

 To view a directory of previous board members, see [board members](docs/board.md).